Immigrants

 - Citizens of the Marshall Islands, Micronesia, and Palau who are living in one of the U.S. states or territories (referred to as Compact of Free Association or COFA migrants)

-Children and pregnant people
+Children and pregnant immigrants

 Getting emergency care